altreact/archbk/README.md

    ___* Make sure that developer mode is enabled.
    (enabling developer mode will wipe everything on the chromebook's internal flash memory. back up anything you want to keep.)___

-     hold down the ESC and Refresh keys and poke the ower button at the Recovery screen press Ctrl-D (there's no prompt - you have to know to do it). confirm switching to developer mode by pressing enter, and the laptop will reboot and reset the system.
+     Hold down the ESC and Refresh keys and poke the ower button.
+     At the Recovery screen press Ctrl-D
+     (there's no prompt - you have to know to do it).

+     Confirm switching to developer mode by pressing enter, and the laptop will reboot and reset the system.

      This takes about 15-20 minutes.

      **Note: After enabling developer mode, you will need to press Ctrl-D each time you boot, or wait 30 seconds to continue booting.**